dmiau/Personalized-Compass/Compass[transparent]/README.txt

 - Sometimes a needle could become too thin
 - iWath emulation
 - watchMode, modify drawOneSide to cut off the legs
+- display whitebackground (this should be easy)

+- building an emulatediOS class